What is Markup? Including Free Calculators

 Markup is the percentage of a product’s selling price that is above the cost of producing it.

-On the other hand, the gross profit margin is the difference between a product’s selling price and the cost of producing it.
+On the other hand, the gross profit margin represents the difference between a product’s selling price and its production cost.

 In simpler terms, markup is the amount of money a company charges for a product to cover its costs, while gross margin is the amount left over from sales after accounting for all production costs.

 There are several reasons why a company might prefer one measure over the other.
 For one, markup can be misleading if a company has high production costs.
-This is because markup measures only how much money a company makes on each sale, not how much money it makes in total.
+This is because markup measures only how much money a company makes on each sale, not the total amount of money it earns.

-Gross profit margin, on the other hand, takes all production costs into account.
-Additionally, markup can be difficult to calculate if a company has many different products with different costs of production.
+Gross profit margin, on the other hand, takes into account all production costs.
+Additionally, markup can be difficult to calculate if a company has multiple products with varying production costs.
 Gross margin, however, is easily calculated by simply subtracting the cost of goods sold from total revenue.

-We have 2 free markup calculators for your use, plug in the numbers, and it will calculate the figures.
+We offer two free markup calculators to help you set a retail price.
+Plug in the numbers, and it will calculate the figures for you.

 The first one uses the selling price and markup percentages and will provide the markup and selling price.